MJ Denis,Trauma Specialist

 When women experience betrayal and the emotional abuse that accompanies it, they may wonder if they will ever be able to enjoy sexual contact again.

-MJ Denis, APSATS certified Trauma Specialist, explains that safety is the most important foundation for every victim’s journey to healing, including sexual healing.
-Read the full transcript below or listen to the free BTR Podcast to hear the entire interview.
+MJ Denis, Trauma Specialist, explains that safety is the most important foundation for every victim’s journey to healing, including sexual healing.
+Read the full transcript below or listen to The BTR.ORG Podcast to hear the entire interview.

 Emotional Abuse and Betrayal Damage Women’s Confidence in Their Own Sexuality

 Every woman that I have counseled who has experienced betrayal has woundedness around her self esteem, her self concept, her looks, her character, who she is as a sexual being…The betrayal really causes her to wonder if she is less than, not good enough, broken.

 MJ Denis, Trauma Specialist

 The effects of betrayal can be far reaching.
 One devastating effect is a woman’s inability to connect with her sexuality.

 Healthy Sex is Only Possible When a Woman is Safe